RankOOD -- Class Ranking-based Out-of-Distribution Detection: Methodology

 \subsection{Ordered Preference Learning}

-Next, leveraging the ranking information generated through ILP we train a model using the hybrid objective combining cross‐entropy classification loss and Listwise Maximum Likelihood Estimation (ListMLE)~\cite{xia2008listwise}.
-While cross‐entropy encourages the model to predict the correct top class, ListMLE enforces consistency across the entire ordered label sequence by maximizing the likelihood of the observed ranking under the Plackett–Luce formulation~\cite{marden1996analyzing}.
+Next, leveraging the ranking information generated through ILP, we train a model using the hybrid objective combining cross‐entropy (CE) loss and Listwise Maximum Likelihood Estimation (ListMLE)~\cite{xia2008listwise}.
+While CE encourages the model to predict the correct top class, ListMLE enforces consistency across the entire ordered label sequence by maximizing the likelihood of the observed ranking under the Plackett–Luce formulation~\cite{marden1996analyzing}.
 The ListMLE loss is defined as:

 equivalently expressed under the Plackett–Luce model as